bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/vless-trojan.md

     - http://`address`:`port`
     - http://`user`:`pass`@`address`:`port`

-This setting applies to all subscriptions except **Normal** and **Warp**.
+This setting applies to all subscriptions except **Warp**.
 After applying, update the subscription.

-However, **Normal** subscriptions import the Chain Proxy individually.
-In clients like Nekobox or Husi, edit the subscription in the Group section and set the Chain Proxy as the **Landing Proxy** to chain it.
-Since version 1.9.1, v2rayNG supports this feature: copy the config name, edit the subscription in the Subscription group settings, and paste it into the `Next proxy remarks` field.

 !!! warning
     - VLESS TLS configs for chaining must use port 443.